FRYSTAT HUNTING CASTLE

 According to the map, you can reach stop number 3 "WHITE TOWER" by walking past the Castle Chapel and stopping under the White Tower.

-3 - WHITE TOWER
+3 - WHITE TOWER AND CHAPEL

 3 - Church courtyard.
 From left: White tower, rectory and Castle carriage house